You learn so much about other countries and cultures when you travel.

 Travel helps you figure out who you are.

 And couples who travel have stronger romantic relationships.

 This reason alone should be enough to inspire you to travel.

 But, wait, there are even more good reasons to travel!

-At a local joint SATW and TMAC travel writers’ meeting recently, Katherine O’Shea-Evans, Associate Editor at Travel + Leisure spoke on travel trends and the business of travel writing.
+Several years ago at a local joint SATW and TMAC travel writers’ meeting, Katherine O’Shea-Evans, a journalist and former Associate Editor at Travel + Leisure spoke on travel trends and the business of travel writing.

-Perhaps you too feel a little guilty sipping mai tais on Maui, when so many people in the world have so much less than us.
+Perhaps you too feel a little guilty sipping mai tais on Maui, when so many people in the world have so much less than us?

 Shouldn’t we be doing more to help “save the world” instead?

 But there are many benefits of traveling.

 So ditch the guilt, and check out these 5 really good reasons to travel!